Rocketflite Magnelite

 Flight:

 One o' t' regulars at our launches was havin' a problem gettin' an E30 to light, so I gave him one o' these.
 Ahoy!
-He'd already tried three or four different times and be at a point o' declarin' that it will never light now that it had the residue from all o' t' previous igniters burned in it coatin' t' grain.
+Blimey!
+He'd already tried three or four different times and was at a point o' declarin' that it will never light now that it had the residue from all o' t' previous igniters burned in it coatin' t' grain.
 He tried this igniter anyway and voila!
-Blimey!
-It worked, me hearties, and t' motor came up to pressure quickly.
+It worked, and t' motor came up to pressure quickly.

 Flight Rating: 5 out o' 5